turgayh/Interactive-Migration-Map/README.md

 We extracted the refugee data from this web site for the period January 2018-December 2019 and the retrieved data set involves the following information:

-* Boats arrived: The number of boats arrived an island,
+* Boats arrived: The number of boats arrived at island,
 * Total arrivals: The number of total arrivals to the island via boats,
 * Transfers to mainland: The number of people who moved from the island to Greece mainland, and
 * Total population: The total number of refugees left in the island,